Phala-Network/dstack/README.md

 2. Run `sudo ./tproxy`
 3. Run `./teepod`

+## Deploy an App
-## Open the teepod webpage [http://localhost:9080](http://localhost:9080)(change the port according to your configuration) on your local machine to deploy a `docker-compose.yaml` file:
+Open the teepod webpage [http://localhost:9080](http://localhost:9080)(change the port according to your configuration) on your local machine to deploy a `docker-compose.yaml` file:

 ![teepod](./docs/assets/teepod.png)